 You will find most training videos on Udemy these days have a person talking to you to increase engagement and just to make them look a little more professional.
 To do this you will need to get yourself a decent webcam and some of the latter models come with green screen filter software built in.

 I am partial to Logitech gear as it is just built well.
-For a webcam I would go with the C922 which has dynamic background replacement.
+For a webcam I would go with the C930e which has dynamic background replacement.
 It is HD quality with low light capabilities as well.
 It also has dual noise cancelling microphones built into it if you want a 2 in one for travel and don’t want to carry a separate travel microphone like suggested above.
+This might be for you.

 USB3 Backup Drive